Techget/Distributed_Shared_Memory/README.md

 # Distributed Shared Memory Design

 ## System Structure
-The Distributed Shared Memory is build around three different components:
+The Distributed Shared Memory is mainly build around three components:

-* the Allocator process the arguments, creation of child process and allocate shared region for synchronization between child processes.
+* Allocator process the arguments, creation of child process and allocate shared region for synchronization between child processes.
+After the client started, it would manage and record the memory allocation and useage of the shared memory region.

-* the Child processes are forked from the allocator, each child process will manage connection and communication between the corresponding client program.
-It mamages ssh and TCP connection with client program.
+* Child processes are forked from the allocator prior to the creation of shared memory, child process will manage connection and data transfer between its corresponding client program.

 * Client program interfaces are functions invoked by the client programs.